szw/vim-kompleter/README.md

 _keywords_) also shows you the keyword completions, but in a somewhat different way.

 First, it doesn't differentiate those two modes (before and after the cursor).
 Just `<C-x><C-u>` is enough - it's a standard trigger for the so-called user completion function.
+By default, Vim-Kompleter replaces standard keyword completion triggers (`<C-n>` and `<C-p>`) with proper `<C-x><C-u>` calls.
+Otherwise, with the help of plugins like [SuperTab](https://github.com/ervandew/supertab) you can use just `<Tab>`, `<S-Tab>` key combinations.

-With the help of plugins like [SuperTab](https://github.com/ervandew/supertab) it would be actually just `<Tab>`.
-Upon this key combination, the plugin computes distances between cursor and keywords in the file.
+On each key press of the given combination, the plugin computes distances between cursor and keywords in the file.
 Then it combines the results with a keyword frequency factor.
 Next, it adds some most relevant keywords from buffers or ctags (the frequency is considered too).

 Finally, the completion list is always keep short (max 10 items) and focused on most accurate results.